 A single voice of continuous grains works very much like amplitude modulation applied to the sampled sound source, but it can be combined with other voices to fill out the sound and obtain a more even re-synthesis.
 However, the 'grain.stream~' object provides no manner for the synchronization of phases between multiple instances of itself.
-The multiple streams can move in and out of phase with one another in an indeterminate manner.
-However with the 'grain.phase~' external, the need for a control signal is re-introduced in order to more precisely maintain phase relationships.
+The multiple streams can move in and out of phase with one another in an uncontrollable manner.
+As a solution to this, the 'grain.phase~' external re-introduces the need for a control signal in order to maintain more precise phase relationships.
 The control input takes the form of a signal modulating from zero to one which controls the phase of the window applied to the sampled source.
 This type of output is generated by the standard Max/MSP object called 'phasor~', multiple instances of which can maintain constant phase relationships.
 It is important to note that the phase signal controls only the window and not the sampling increment for the sound buffer.
-The sampling increment is still computed in relation to the pitch multiplier specified and remains fixed for the duration of a single grain.
+The sampling increment is still computed in relation to the specified pitch multiplier and remains fixed for the duration of a single grain.